 “I read a lot, and put a lot of effort into understanding the real value of an NPS score, and eventually I had to conclude that NPS is a really valuable metric for any SaaS company.
 It’s not another trend or fad to put on your dashboard and say hey, I’m doing fine.”-Costas Vasiliou

-As co-founder and CCO at Schoox, an online education tool with over a million users, and customers including Subway, KIA motors, and Five Guys, it makes sense that Costas Vasiliou cares about satisfaction.
+As co-founder and CCO at Schoox, an online education tool with over a million users, and customers including Subway, KIA motors, and Five Guys, it makes sense that Costas Vasiliou cares about customer satisfaction.

 We talked about what they do to make sure everyone using Schoox has a great experience.